 In this Article

-SEARCH Function Description:
+SEARCH Function Overview

 The SEARCH Function Finds a character or text string and returns it’s position in the cell.
 Not Case-sensitive.

-Syntax and Arguments:
+Search function Syntax and inputs:

 find_text – The string of text that you wish to find.

 start_num – OPTIONAL.
 The character number from which to start the search.
 Note: This only changes the search range, it will not affect the number returned when a match is found.
 Example: searching for “s” in string “suns” will return 1 by default, but if the start_num is set to 2, it will return 4.